0xAX/linux-insides/Concepts/linux-cpu-4.md

 * MODULE_STATE_COMING
 * MODULE_STATE_GOING

 in which maybe interested some subsystems of the Linux kernel.
 For example tracing of kernel modules states.
 Instead of direct call of the `atomic_notifier_chain_register`, `blocking_notifier_chain_register` and etc., most notification chains come with a set of wrappers used to register to them.
-Registatrion on these modules events is going with the help of such wrapper:
+Registration on these modules events is going with the help of such wrapper:

 ```C
 int register_module_notifier(struct notifier_block *nb)